wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    ### Save key pair for SSH

+   NOTE: There is 1 default SSH per region.

 1. MEH: <a href="#WebSSH">Lightsail's online SSH doesn't work</a>, so click "Create New" under "SSH key pair manager".
 1. Type the key pair name such as <tt><strong>ywam-1-Ubuntu18-512MB-Virginia-1</strong></tt>, and click "Generate".
 1. Click "Download key", then Save File "*.pem" into your default Downloads folder.